BaadMaro/CTF/RITSEC-CTF-2021/snek/README.md

     print('WRONG')
 # okay decompiling snek.pyc
 ```
-We can see that the input is compared to a decypted flag
+We can see that the input is compared to a decrypted flag

 We can make a simple Python script to decrypt it